kevhen/CryptoCrawler/README.md

 > CryptoCrawler: Crawl Information about Crypto Currencies from the Web, analyze them and present them in a Web-Dashboard.

-**Table of Contents**
+A project from a course at universtity of media, stuttgart.
+<br><br>

+### Table of Contents
 <!-- TOC depthFrom:1 depthTo:2 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Documentation & Presentation](#documentation-presentation)